-The following table presents fees for professional audit services and other services rendered to us by Ernst & Young LLP for our fiscal years ended December 31, 2022 and 2021, respectively.
+The following table presents fees for professional audit services and other services rendered to us by Ernst & Young LLP for our fiscal years ended December 31, 2023 and 2022, respectively.

-2022 2021
+2023 2022

-Audit fees (1) \$ 83 31,400 \$ 1,010,500
+Audit fees (1) \$ 1,458,450 \$ 831,400

-Audit-related fees (2)
+Audit-related fees (2) -

-Tax fees (3) 11 19,482 87,550
+Tax fees (3) 119,480 119,482

-All other fees (4)
+All other fees (4) - -

-Total fees \$ 95 50,882 \$ 1,098,050
+Total fees \$ 1,577,930 \$ 950,882

-- (1) "Audit fees" for 2022 and 2021 consist of fees billed for professional services rendered by Ernst & Young LLP for the audit of the Company's consolidated financial statements, review of the condensed consolidated financial statements included in the Company's quarterly reports, and for procedures performed with respect to registration statements and services in connection with the statutory and regulatory filings or engagements for those years. - (2) "Audit-related fees" consist of fees billed for professional services rendered for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported under "Audit Fees." - (3) "Tax fees" consist of fees billed for professional services rendered by Ernst & Young LLP for tax compliance, advice and planning. - (4) "All other fees" consist of fees billed for services rendered other than the services reported in Audit fees, Audit-related fees, and Tax fees.
+(1) "Audit fees" for 2023 and 2022 consist of fees billed for professional services rendered by Ernst & Young LLP for the audit of the Company's consolidated financial statements, including attestation services relating to the report on our internal controls over financial reporting in accordance with Section 404 of the Sarbanes-Oxley Act of 2002, review of the condensed consolidated financial statements included in the Company's quarterly reports, and for procedures performed with respect to registration statements and services in connection with the statutory and regulatory filings or engagements for those years.

+(2) "Audit-related fees" consist of fees billed for professional services rendered for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported under "Audit Fees."

+- (3) "Tax fees" consist of fees billed for professional services rendered by Ernst & Young LLP for tax compliance, advice and planning. - (4) "All other fees" consist of fees billed for services rendered other than the services reported in Audit fees, Audit-related fees, and Tax fees.